 Balance is important in all interior design, but it is especially important in Feng Shui.
 This ancient Chinese philosophy focuses on using the elements wind (feng) and water (shui) to achieve a balance between yin and yang, peace, and vibrance.
 When feng and shui are balanced, the result is harmony and healthy energy.
-In a spa, the tenets of Feng Shui can help designers create a balanced space that soothes and rejuvenates.
-To achieve balance in your day spa design, consider using the Feng Shui principles of natural light, nature, and energy.

 Natural light boosts creativity and energy.
 It influences our bodies, telling them when to wake or sleep via our circadian cycles.
 Use as much natural lighting in your spa as possible, but filter that light through curtains or window treatments to soften it.